HPC-NRW/advanced-git/episodes/13-cherrypick.md

 The most common modes are:

-- `--mixed`: This is the deafult mode if you do not provide one.
+- `--mixed`: This is the default mode if you do not provide one.
 The changes from the undone commits are kept in the working directory, but are removed from the staging area.
 - `--soft`: The changes from the undone commit(s) are kept in the staging area, as though you had just run `git add` on those changes.